PrincetonUniversity/advanced-command-line/02_misc/README.md

 up arrow, then type `C-xC-e` to open your editor with the current command.
 Again, save and close to run the command.

-`fc` and the `C-xC-e` chord are nice ways to use the full editor power on a command you don't to keep around.
+`fc` and the `C-xC-e` chord are nice ways to use your full editor power on a command you don't to keep around.

 ## cmp, diff and comm